Web3ID/Web3-Infrastructure/README.md

 - [1RPC](https://1rpc.io) Connect to Web3 with a single RPC endpoint Secure your blockchain interactions with zero-tracking and avoid metadata leakage.

+- [extrnode](https://extrnode.com) is a battle-tested decentralized RPC gateway powered by Everstake, a responsible validator trusted by 625k users across 70+ blockchain networks.